 The first well-known API start-up was Twilio Cloud Communications in 2008 with pay-as-you-go pricing and volume pricing for all models.
 Calls are charged 1 to 2 cents, while messages are charged 3 cents.

 Did you know that the Facebook API is for free?
 Yes, the website takes a cut of in-app payments such as Farmville coins.

 API became THE product in 2006 as started by Amazon web services.
 Seven years later, a number of companies offered the same.

 APIs potential is huge.
 Direct and indirect revenues per year could reach over 10 billion dollars.

 APIs play a great role in improving your business model.
 They offer a whole lot of advantages for any kind of company.
 They are highly beneficial to developers as well, allowing them to communicate with stockholders to update agency systems.
 However, before you dive into your pricing page and start selling your APIs, consider these questions:

 - Am I solving a difficult developer problem?

 - Can I charge money for this value?

 - Will my team be able to communicate with developers?

-Make sure you can solve a difficult problem, provide enough value and have a team who can handle unique communication requirements before you jump into selling APIs.
+Make sure you can solve a difficult problem and provide enough value.
+You must also have a team that can handle unique communication requirements before you jump into selling APIs.
 Learn more about API integration here.